Assyrian conquest of Egypt: Campaign of 673 BCE

-Campaign of 671 BCE
+Campaign of 671

-Two years later Esarhaddon launched a full invasion.
-In the early months of 671 BC, Esarhaddon again marched against Egypt.
-The army assembled for this second Egyptian campaign was considerably larger than the one Esarhaddon had used in 673 and he marched at a much slower speed in order to avoid the problems that had plagued his previous attempt.
-On his way he passed through Harran, one of the major cities in the western parts of his empire.
-Here, a prophecy was revealed to the king, which predicted that Esarhaddon's conquest of Egypt would be a successful one.
+Two years later, Esarhaddon launched a full invasion.
+In the early months of 671, Esarhaddon again marched against Egypt.
+The army assembled for this second Egyptian campaign was considerably larger than the one Esarhaddon had used in 673.
+He marched much slower to avoid the problems that had plagued his previous attempt.
+On his way, he passed through Harran, one of the major cities in the western parts of his empire.
+Here, a prophecy was revealed to the king, which predicted that Esarhaddon's conquest of Egypt would be successful.
 According to a letter sent to Ashurbanipal after Esarhaddon's death, the prophecy was the following:

-Three months after having received this prophecy, Esarhaddon's forces were victorious in their first battle with the Egyptians.
-Despite the prophecy and initial success, Esarhaddon was not convinced of his own safety.
+Three months after receiving this prophecy, Esarhaddon's forces were victorious in their first battle with the Egyptians.
+Despite the prophecy and initial success, Esarhaddon was not convinced of his safety.
 Just eleven days after he had defeated the Egyptians, he performed the "substitute king" ritual, an ancient Assyrian method intended to protect and shield the king from imminent danger announced by some sort of omen.
 Esarhaddon had performed the ritual earlier in his reign, but this time it left him unable to command his invasion of Egypt.

-In 671 BCE Esarhaddon took and sacked Memphis, where he captured numerous members of the royal family.
-Although the Pharaoh Taharqa had escaped to the south, Esarhaddon captured the Pharaoh's family, including his son and wife, and most of the royal court, which were sent back to Assyria as hostages.
+In 671, Esarhaddon took and sacked Memphis, where he captured numerous royal family members.
+Although the Pharaoh Taharqa had escaped to the south, Esarhaddon captured the Pharaoh's family, including his son and wife, and most of the royal court, which was sent back to Assyria as hostages.
 Esarhaddon reorganized the political structure in the north, governors loyal to the Assyrian king were placed in charge of the conquered territories, and he established Necho I as king at Sais.
-Upon Esarhaddon's return to Assyria he erected a stele alongside the previous Egyptian and Assyrian Commemorative stela of Nahr el-Kalb, as well as a victory stele at Zincirli Höyük, showing Taharqa's young son Ushankhuru in bondage.
+Upon Esarhaddon's return to Assyria he erected a stele alongside the previous Egyptian and Assyrian stelae of Nahr el-Kalb, as well as the victory stele of Esarhaddon at Zincirli Höyük, showing Taharqa's young son Ushankhuru in bondage.

 The Babylonian Chronicles retells how Egypt "was sacked and its gods were abducted".
 The conquest resulted in the relocation of a large number of Egyptians to the Assyrian heartland.
 In an excerpt from the text inscribed on his victory stele, Esarhaddon describes the conquest with the following words:

-Upon the Assyrian king's departure, however, Taharqa intrigued in the affairs of Lower Egypt, and fanned numerous revolts.
+Upon the Assyrian king's departure, however, Taharqa was intrigued by the affairs of Lower Egypt and fanned numerous revolts.
 In 669 BC, Taharqa reoccupied Memphis, as well as the Delta, and recommenced intrigues with the king of Tyre.
 The Assyrian governors and local puppet rulers Esarhaddon had appointed over Egypt were obliged to flee the restive native populace who yearned for independence now that the Kushites and Nubians had been ejected.

-A new campaign was launched by Esarhaddon in 669 BCE.
+A new campaign was launched by Esarhaddon in 669.
 However, he became ill on the way and died.
-His elder son Shamash-shum-ukin became king of Babylon and his son Ashurbanipal became king of Assyria, with Ashurbanipal holding the senior position and Babylon subject to Nineveh.
+His elder son Shamash-shum-ukin became king of Babylon, and his son Ashurbanipal became king of Assyria, with Ashurbanipal holding the senior position and Babylon subject to Nineveh.